xibosignage/xibo-manual/source/en/media_library.md

 ### Expiry Dates

-Set an Expiry Date to remove the media file from any Layouts/Playlists it has been used on.
+Set an Expiry Date for Library Media to remove the file from any Layouts/Playlists it has been used on.

-{feat}Widget Expiry Dates|v4 {/feat}

-- Set a date and time to remove the selected media file completely from the CMS.

 ### Retire Media